-As with any precision circuit, careful printed circuit layout will ensure the best performance.
+As with any precision circuit, careful PCB layout ensures the best performance.
 It is essential to make short, direct interconnections and avoid stray wiring capacitance-particularly at the analog input pins.
 Digital signals should be kept as far from the analog input signals as possible on the PCB.